 The paper manual quickly becomes ‘dog-eared’ and looks unprofessional.

 The paper manual is heavy!
-ItsThe last thing you want to do is carry it around everywhere.Un during the IE.
+The last thing you want to do is carry it around everywhere.

+Using the instructor manual on an iPad makes searching for terms much easier during the IE.

-Gigglin Marlin usually offers a period of revision and practice for their IDC before the actual IDC begins (traditionally the IDC begins on a Monday and the 3 day Pre-IDC course begins on the Friday).
+Gigglin’ Marlin Dive Center usually offers a period of revision and practice for their IDC before the actual IDC begins (traditionally the IDC begins on a Monday and the 3-day Pre-IDC course begins on the Friday).

 What else will help me pass the IDC?

 The most important thing is getting involved in real life classes with qualified Scuba Instructors.
 You will see how well relaxed and comfortable students absorb dive knowledge.
-Your goal is to be a calm, confident, friendly ,font of dive knowledge who makes students feel happy and safe.
+Your goal is to be a calm, confident, friendly source of dive knowledge who makes students feel happy and safe.

-Ensure that all your kit is working and serviceable , you need to be super-aware of your BCD and weights, it should be second nature to you where your releases are and how you fasten it up.
+Ensure that all your scuba gear is working and serviceable.
+You need to be super-aware of your BCD and weights - it should be second nature to you where your releases are and how you fasten it up.
 Get it out and practice putting it on and taking it off until you can do it with your eyes shut.
 Practice untying your tank band and re-fastening it.
 There is nothing worse than a student asking you for help and not knowing how to help them.
 Now is the time to learn.

 Watch all the PADI videos.

-Get in your local dive center swimming pool and practice your skills again and again.
+Get in the Gigglin’ Marlin Dive Center swimming pool and practice your skills again and again.
 You should be confident in the pool with your skills and able to do them to demonstration quality ‘before’ you begin your IDC.
-Concentrate on skills such as neutral bouyancy and hovering.
+Concentrate on skills such as neutral buoyancy and hovering.

-Knots: this is part of the IE , you are expected to know how to tie and teach knot tying.
-PADI
+Knots: this is part of the IE and you are expected to know how to tie and teach knot tying.
+You can find animated demonstrations of each of these knots and much more in the PADI phone ap.

-You should know how to tie:
+You should know how to tie with no question:

 Bowline